Thermodynamic geometry of friction on graphs: Resistance, commute times, and optimal transport

-We demonstrate that for discrete reversible continuous-time Markov chains, these three geometric frameworks are physically equivalent representations of the same underlying metric structure.
+We demonstrate that for discrete continuous-time Markov chains, these geometric frameworks are physically equivalent representations of the same metric structure.
 This equivalence maps LR dissipation to Joule heating in a resistor network where node potentials are deviations from equilibrium and edge currents are probability fluxes.
 We exploit this isomorphism to derive exact analytical friction metrics for linear and cyclic graphs.
 Complementarily, the commute-time embedding provides a local Euclidean description of the thermodynamic manifold, revealing entropic and energetic bottlenecks as distances that are costly to traverse.
-Further, we extend the restricted control-transport correspondence to graphs via a discrete Benamou-Brenier cost along paths of equilibrium distributions.
+Finally, we generalize the restricted OT correspondence to discrete networks, framing LR dissipation directly as the energetic cost of routing probability mass through the state space.